aument-lang/aument/docs/architecture.md

 **Invariant:** a pointer to an external module's data (`au_program_data`) must not be moved or freed, which is why imported modules are stored as pointers in an array in the `au_vm_thread_local` object.

 ## C compiler details

+The *C compiler* refers to the system which translates VM bytecode into C.